Definition of C++ vector and array

 Conclusion

-Above description clearly explains what is a vector and array in C++ and the major differences between the two.
-Arrays and vectors both are commonly used data structures to store the elements sequentially.
-As both have different features and are used in different scenarios, so the programmer needs to understand the requirements first and then implement them according to it.
+The above description clearly explains what is a vector and array in C++ and the major differences between the two.
+However, they have different features and are suited for different scenarios.
+The programmer needs to understand the requirements of the program and choose the appropriate data structure accordingly.

 Recommended Article

-This has been a guide to the top differences between C++ vector vs array.
+This has guided the top differences between C++ vector vs array.
 Here we also discuss the key differences with infographics and comparison table.
 You may also have a look at the following articles –